What is it? How does it help me? Should I do it? Find all the answers here…

 Modern research has shown that acupuncture can effect many other of the body’s systems, including muscles, hormones, circulation and immunity, and thereby often can have a beneficial effect on health and well being, not just pain.

-What sorts of conditions respond?
+What sort of conditions does it relieve?

 The list of conditions in which acupuncture can be used is almost inexhaustible.
 We find it most useful in the alleviation of pain, particularly occurring in muscles and joints.
 Neck pain, lower back pain and joint pain due to arthritis often responds well.
 It is also very useful for the prevention of migraine and the management of irritable bowel syndrome, hay fever, sinus congestion, morning sickness and hormonal problems such as period pains and premenstrual syndrome.